Afghan Army: Socialist Afghanistan

 Gradually the Army's three armoured divisions and now sixteen infantry divisions dropped in size to on average around 2,500 strong, quarter strength, by 1985.
 One of the first series of defections occurred in the 9th Division, which, Urban wrote, defected by brigades in response to the Soviet intervention.
 It lost its 5th Brigade at Asmar in August 1979 and its 30th Mountain Brigade in 1980.
 After Soviet advisors arrived in 1977, they inspired a number of adaptations and reorganisations.
 In April 1982, the 7th Division was moved from the capital.
 The division, which was commanded by Khalqi Major General Zia-Ud-Din, had its depleted combat resources spread out along the Kabul-Kandahar highway.
 In 1984–1985, all infantry divisions were restructured to a common design.
 In 1985 Army units were relieved of security duties, making more available for combat operations.

 During the 1980s Soviet–Afghan War, the Army fought against the mujahideen rebel groups.
 Deserters or defectors became a severe problem.
 The Afghan Army's casualties were as high as 50–60,000 soldiers and another 50,000 soldiers deserted the Army.
 The Afghan Army's defection rate was about 10,000 soldiers per year between 1980 and 1989; the average deserters left the Afghan Army after the first five months.

 Local militias were also important to the Najibullah regime's security efforts.
-From 1988 several new divisions were formed from former Regional Forces/militias' formations: the 53rd Infantry Division – the "Jowzyani militia" of Abdul Rashid Dostum, the 55th, 80th, 93rd, 94th, 95th, and 96th, plus, possibly, a division in Lashkar Gah.
+From 1988 several new divisions were formed from former Regional Forces/militias' formations: the 53rd Infantry Division – the "Jowzyani militia" of Abdul Rashid Dostum raised from Sheberghan, the 55th, 80th, 93rd, 94th, 95th, and 96th, plus, possibly, a division in Lashkar Gah.

-As compensation for the withdrawal of Soviet troops in 1989, the USSR agreed to deliver sophisticated weapons to the regime, among which were large quantities of Scud surface-to-surface missiles.
-The first 500 were transferred during the early months of 1989, and soon proved to be a critical strategic asset.
+As compensation for the withdrawal of Soviet troops in 1989, the USSR agreed to deliver sophisticated weapons to the government, among which were large quantities of Scud surface-to-surface missiles.
+The first 500 were transferred during the early months of 1989, and soon proved to be extremely useful, a critical asset.
 During the mujahideen attack against Jalalabad, between March and June 1989, three firing batteries manned by Afghan crews advised by Soviets fired approximately 438 missiles.
 Soon Scuds were in use in all the heavily contested areas of Afghanistan.
 After January 1992, the Soviet advisors were withdrawn, reducing the Afghan Army's ability to use their ballistic missiles.
-On April 24, 1992, the mujahideen forces of Ahmad Shah Massoud captured the main Scud stockpile at Afshur (Afshar, Kabul?).
-As the communist government collapsed, the few remaining Scuds and their Transporter erector launchers were divided among the rival factions fighting for power.
-However, the lack of trained personnel prevented a sustained use of such weapons, and, between April 1992 and 1996, only 44 Scuds were fired in Afghanistan.
+On 24 April 1992, the mujahideen forces of Ahmad Shah Massoud (Jamiat-e Islami) captured the main Scud stockpile at Afshar, Kabul, belonging to the 99th Missile Brigade.
+Shia Hazara groups, such as Harakat-e Islami, additionally gained Scud missile launchers.
+As the government collapsed, the few remaining Scuds and their transporter erector launchers were divided among the rival factions fighting for power.
+However, the missile operators managed to successfully flee and a lack of trained personnel prevented a sustained use of such weapons, and, between April 1992 and 1996, only 44 Scuds were fired in Afghanistan.